Myers-web/MyersSportsMedicine/content/prp-injections/_index.md

 ## What are the risks associated with this treatment?
 <hr>
-PRP uses your own body’s natural properties to treat your injury.
-Side effects utilizing PRP systems are very uncommon.
+PRP uses your own body’s natural properties to treat your injury, without the addition of any other materials or components.
+Because of this, side effects from utilizing PRP are very uncommon.

 Please feel free to contact our office for more information about this procedure or to book an appointment at 404-352-8156.